mfractor/mfractor.github.io/docs/csharp/code-actions/convert-to-interpolated-string.md

 !!! quote "Quickly convert a string literal to a interpolated string"

+!!! info "This feature is available in [MFractor Professional](https://www.mfractor.com/products/mfractor-professional)"

 ## Introduction

 When working with strings in C#, it's common to replace string literal with interpolated strings to simplify string concatenation.